 Change in Acceptable Recyclable Materials

 Alexandria’s recycling processor no longer accepts plastic bags or film of any type in our residential recycling collections.
-While these plastics are perfectly recyclable, they are problematic for the machinery at the materials recovery facilities to process.
-Therefore, we ask that residents discontinue any recycling of plastic bags in our residential recycling program.
-Please visit our Recycling at Home page for information on how and where to recycle plastic bags and films.
+While these plastics are perfectly recyclable, they get caught in the sorting machinery creating maintenance shut downs .
+Therefore, please return plastic bags to local grocery stores for recycling.
+Visit our Recycling at Home page for information on how and where to recycle plastic bags and films.

 Covanta promotes energy efficiency with donation of Electric Car fueled by Alexandria Energy from Waste Facility.